-- 3.5.41 The existing sewerage network is known to have areas with capacity issues and network constraints and in some cases improvements to the network may be required for new development to connect.
-Applicants should contact Severn Trent at the earliest opportunity to understand if improvements to the network are required. - 3.5.42 Surface water run-off discharge points should be as high up the hierarchy of drainage options as possible; (1) into the ground (infiltration) (2) to a surface water body (3) to a highway drain (4) to another drainage system and (5) to a combined sewer. - 3.5.43 The creation of an overall masterplan for the development will enable strategic infrastructure serving multiple developments to be designed appropriately, providing wider benefits and efficiencies that would not otherwise be possible.
+- 4.5.39 The existing sewerage network is known to have areas with capacity issues and network constraints and in some cases improvements to the network may be required for new development to connect.
+Applicants should contact Severn Trent at the earliest opportunity to understand if improvements to the network are required. - 4.5.40 Surface water run-off discharge points should be as high up the hierarchy of drainage options as possible; (1) into the ground (infiltration) (2) to a surface water body (3) to a highway drain (4) to another drainage system and (5) to a combined sewer. - 4.5.41 The creation of an overall masterplan for the development will enable strategic infrastructure serving multiple developments to be designed appropriately, providing wider benefits and efficiencies that would not otherwise be possible.
 The masterplan should outline key milestones that need to be achieved for critical infrastructure.
-This will help to align programmes between different stakeholders.

-Financial contributions towards flood risk management infrastructure

-- 3.5.44 Where appropriate, in partnership with the Environment Agency and other flood risk management bodies, the Council will seek financial contributions towards flood risk management infrastructure.
+This will help to align programmes between different stakeholders. - Financial contributions towards flood risk management infrastructure - 4.5.42 For all developments in areas with known flooding issues, appropriate mitigation and construction methods will be required including, where appropriate, contributions towards maintenance of existing defenses that benefit the site, development or maintenance of existing flood warning services, developments of future flood alleviation projects and/or provision of upstream rural SuDS projects.
+Where appropriate, in partnership with the Environment Agency and other flood risk management bodies, the Council will seek financial contributions towards flood risk management infrastructure.
 The advice within paragraph 56 of the NPPF relating to planning obligations shall be key to determining appropriateness.
-Such instances would be rare but could include cases where the safety of a development and/or the ability to access the development safely, relies upon flood defences, the Environment Agency's Flood Warning System, or other flood risk management infrastructure. - 3.5.45 The Environment Agency has experience of working with developers and Councils in Gloucestershire to secure financial contributions in such cases.
+Such instances would be rare but could include cases where the safety of a development and/or the ability to access the development safely, relies upon flood defences, the Environment Agency's Flood Warning System, or other flood risk management infrastructure. - 4.5.43 The Environment Agency has experience of working with developers and Councils in Gloucestershire to secure financial contributions in such cases.
 Money secured through such planning obligations can be used towards maintenance and improvements of flood defences, provision and upkeep of river gauges (which support the Flood Warning Service), and other flood risk management projects.
+Where appropriate, money will be secured through the appropriate funding mechanism for upstream Natural Flood Management.

-Policy E7: Renewable energy potential of the River Severn and the canal
+Policy E75: Renewable energy potential of the River Severnand the canal

-Development proposals that utilise the renewable energy potential of the River Severn and the Gloucester and Sharpness Canal will be supported providing there will be no adverse impacts on commercial and leisure uses and on the biodiversity of watercourses and riparian habitats.
+Development proposals that utilise the renewable energy potential of the River Severn and the Gloucester and Sharpness Canal will be supported providing there will be no adverse impacts on commercial and leisure uses and on the biodiversity of watercoursesand riparian habitats.

-- 3.5.46 All forms of renewable energy generation are increasingly important as globally, nationally and locally, mitigation and adaption measures are needed to combat climate change.
+- 4.5.44 All forms of renewable energy generation are increasingly important as globally, nationally and locally, mitigation and adaption measures are needed to combat climate change.